santiagocorrea/docu-aid/README.md

 ## Overview

 ### Scenario
-A company has a significant amount of documentation that their developers must navigate.
+A company has a significant amount of documentation that its developers must navigate.
 Developers often spend too much time searching for information or asking coworkers simple questions already covered in the documentation.
 This situation disrupts experienced developers and can lead to the dissemination of outdated information.

-To address this, Company X needs to create a tool aimed at reducing the time developers spend searching through documentation.
+To address this, the company needs to create a tool to reduce the time developers spend searching through documentation.
 The Proof of Concept (POC) focuses on a subset of their data, primarily using AWS documentation, and is designed to assist developers with unfamiliar parts of the documentation, minimizing the need for coworker interruptions.
 The POC is targeted at one of the development teams.

 ### Goals
 The main goals of this POC are:
-- To demonstrate that the system can significantly reduce the time developers spend searching for documentation.
+- To demonstrate that the system can significantly reduce developers' time searching for documentation.
 - To create a system that provides up-to-date, accurate information, reducing the dependency on other team members.
 - To test the feasibility of pointing users to further reading and relevant documents.